 How to keep hold of your Twitter followers… forever

 Considering some of the world’s largest brands have come a cropper on Twitter, it’s worth getting to grips with its weird and wonderful ways before firing off that first tweet.
-With tips on everything from the best time to tweet to creating a killer bio, this guide from Crate is an essential read for any business owner looking to tame Twitter.
-(Via Crate)
+With tips on everything from how often to tweet to creating a killer bio, this guide from Wix is an essential read for any business owner looking to tame Twitter.
+(Via Wix)

 Taking advantage of a trade show